johnolafenwa/Ling10/README.md

 # Ling10
-A dataset of 190 000 sentences categorized into 10 languages, primarily for Language Detection tasks.
+A dataset of 190 000 sentences categorized into 10 languages, primarily for Language Detection and Benchmarking NLP Algorithms.
 This repository containes the dataset and code for processing it.
 <hr>
 <h1> Purpose </h1>
 <div style="font-family: 30px Calibri;" ><br><span>
-        This dataset is meant for use by researchers aiming to use machine learning techniques to build automatic language detection tasks.<br>
+        This dataset is meant for use by researchers aiming to use machine learning techniques to build automatic language detection algorithms.<br>
   It is also aimed at Evaluating the general effectiveness of newly developed Techniques for Natural Language Processing.
   This is a well organized Benchmark and we hope you find this useful in your research works.
   </b>